-About IBHO
+About the IBHO BioResource

 This new research initiative is dedicated to studying health conditions that disproportionately affect people from Black communities in the UK.
-IBHO invites individuals from Black ethnic backgrounds to participate in research aimed at improving our understanding of how these conditions might develop and specifically affect those from Black communities.
+The IBHO BioResource invites individuals from Black ethnic backgrounds to participate in research aimed at improving our understanding of how these conditions might develop and specifically affect those from Black communities.

-Why is IBHO needed?
+Why is the IBHO BioResource needed?

 The UK lacks a dedicated research resource that can enable crucial studies to help us understand the health experiences of individuals from Black communities.
-The development of IBHO will allow this important work with a view to better understanding and improved prognosis of common and rare health conditions in these communities.
+The development of the IBHO BioResource will allow this important work with a view to better understanding and improved prognosis of common and rare health conditions in these communities.
 Participation contributes to shaping future healthcare strategies and interventions tailored to meet the needs of Black individuals.

 Who can take part?

-People living with a health condition, and those who are not, are invited to participate in the IBHO BioResource.
+We are inviting people aged 16+ from Black ethnic backgrounds, such as Black African, Black Caribbean and Black British to participate, whether they have a health condition or not.
 We are also inviting people with a confirmed diagnosis of Sickle Cell or Thalassaemia to join, regardless of ethnic background.

 What happens when I join?